Engineering change notice (ECN)—The start to an efficient change implementation

 ECN forms—a starting place for change notification

-The ECN form template below serves as a starting point for manufacturers.
-It is an organized way to document and communicate change data.
+The ECN form is an organized way to document and communicate change data.
 But paper forms can make implementing a change a time-consuming process.
 Even the simplest products can have many parts and lots of product data.
 If a change needs to be made, there is no telling how much time it may take to manually gather all the required documentation.
 Plus those responsible for making a change will need to be notified.
 All in all—this could take hours or even days.

 Why electronic engineering change notice forms help